Herman Sörgel

 Herman Sörgel (2 April 1885 – 25 December 1952) was a German architect.
 He was known for popularizing the Atlantropa project, a massive construction project which was conceived initially as a solution to Europe's economic and political problems during the early 20th century.
 Atlantropa included proposals for dams to be built across the Strait of Gibraltar, the Dardanelles, and between Sicily and Tunisia.
 The dams would provide hydroelectric power and would be managed by a newly formed independent body with the authority to discontinue energy to any country which threatened peace.
 Sörgel actively promoted his ideas until his death in 1952.

 Early life

 Hans Otto Herman Sörgel was born in Regensburg, Bavaria, Germany, in 1885 to Johann Hans Ritter von Sörgel and Cäcilie Sörgel née Unterholzner.
 His father was a trained engineer who was involved in the construction of the Walchensee Hydroelectric Power Station. and for which he was given a personal enoblement and the right to add "von" to his last name.
 Sörgel's mother, Cäcilie, came from a family of brewers and property holders in Neuötting.
 Sörgel was raised Catholic, but would later in life become non-confessional.

 Education

 Sörgel attended the Maximiliansgymnasium in Munich, before graduating in 1904 after which he studied architecture at The Technical University in Munich from 1904 to 1908.
+While his PhD thesis was rejected in Munich, it was graded as "exceptional" by Fritz Schumacher at the TU Dresden.
 He would pass his exam to become a government architect in 1910.